zextras/tech-doc/source/_includes/_admincli/removeserver.rst

       # consul leave

-.. card:: Step 2, Remove the Node from the |product| infrastructure
+.. card:: Step 2, remove the Node from the |product| infrastructure

    Log in to the Node on which the Mailstore & Provisioning Role is installed and remove the server from the infrastructure.
 As the